MaxArt2501/re-build/doc/reference.md

 RE-Build reference
 ==================

-# The `RegExpBuilder` class
+# `RegExp` builders

-The object obtained from building a regular expressions are instances of the class `RegExpBuilder`.
-The instances are augmented with members and methods to build the regex further, but they're basically immutable objects as every call to extend the builder returns a *new* `RegExpBuilder` instance.
+The object obtained from building a regular expressions *builders*.
+Builders are augmented with members and methods to build the regex further, but they're basically immutable objects as every call to extend the builder returns a *new* builder instance.

 ## Properties